sirsipe/SudoMetalStudio/LV2Plugins/README.md

 ## Quick steps:

-1. Install required tools/libries and clone the repo
+### 1. Install required tools/libries and clone the repo

     sudo apt-get install git build-essential pkg-config lv2-dev git clone https://github.com/sirsipe/SudoMetalStudio

-2. Come up with a name for you plugin.
+### 2. Come up with a name for you plugin

 It has to be simple ascii letters, without spaces, and it must not start with a number.

-For example: *MyAmazingPlugin*
+For example: **MyAmazingPlugin**

-3. Initialize new codebase for your plugin.
+### 3. Initialize new codebase for your plugin.
 This process is automated based on the name you chose and a ready-made template:

     cd SudoMetalStudio/LV2Plugins
     make MYODP-Create-MyAmazingPlugin

 Your plugin is now created, but not yet installed.

-4. Investigate the *src/MyAmazingPlugin/MyAmazingPlugin.cpp* file and especially the **MyAmazingPlugin::run** function.
+### 4. Investigate the *src/MyAmazingPlugin/MyAmazingPlugin.cpp* file

+...and especially the **MyAmazingPlugin::run** function.

 If you need more inputs/outputs, ports are defined in *src/MyAmazingPlugin/MyAmazingPlugin.ttl* and **MyAmazingPlugin::connectPort** function must handle connection to them.

-5. Build and install *MyAmazingPlugin*
+### 5. Build and install *MyAmazingPlugin*

     make MYODP-BuildAndInstall-MyAmazingPlugin

-6. GoTo 4.
+## 6. GoTo 4

+*indefinitely*

 # General